 The Great Irony of the AI Era

-Why smarter tools make human judgment more valuable in newsletter advertising
+Why smarter tools make human judgment more valuable in newsletter sponsorships and email advertising.

 The great irony of the AI era is that while everyone thinks machines will take over, the real advantage goes to those newsletter publishers and advertisers who can utilize the tools while still thinking clearly about what their audiences want.